-Keep in mind that traditional art collecting frowns upon "flipping" artworks (selling after a short time of ownership) because ideally you want artworks to go to collectors who will live with work and who are building serious collections that may someday end up in a museums or archives.
+Keep in mind that traditional art collecting frowns upon "flipping" artworks (selling after a short time of ownership) because ideally you want artworks to go to collectors who will live with work, who will support artists' careers in the long term, and who are building serious collections that may someday end up in museums or archives.
 However with NFTs, flipping is not only acceptable, but the frequency and prevalence of flipping in the NFT world is on a completely different level.
 And when you reduce friction, time-compress, and raise the stakes on art trading to where it will inevitably have the same dopamine responses as something like sports betting, then it's not really the same game anymore.
-The chairman of the SEC, Gary Gensler, agrees and has compared crypto schemes to unlicensed gambling: "We've got a lot of casinos here in the Wild West"
+Gary Gensler, the chairman of the SEC, agrees and has compared crypto schemes to unlicensed gambling: "We've got a lot of casinos here in the Wild West"

-Crypto's deregulated, borderless market also makes it conducive to crime.
-Crime in crypto is sometimes dismissed as a non-issue, but I believe this is partly because the crypto industry has been providing slightly misleading crime information, and I'm not the only person who noticed this.
+Crypto's unregulated, borderless market also makes it conducive to crime.
+Crime in crypto is sometimes dismissed as a non-issue, but this is partly because the crypto industry has been providing somewhat misleading crime information, and I'm not the only person who noticed this.
 Many reports and articles about crime are taking data from the same few companies in the crypto industry.
-Frequently cited is Chainalysis, but looking at their actual report, the methods are primitive and they state that the given crime rate should be considered a "lower bounds" because it's only based on crime they can identify with no real holistic analysis.
+Frequently cited is Chainalysis, but looking at their actual report, the methods are primitive, and they state that the given crime rate should be considered a "lower bounds" because it's only based on crime they can identify with no real holistic analysis.
 A deeper academic crypto crime study from 2017 estimated total annual crime-related transactions at \$76b, while Chainalysis reported only \$8b that year.
 A thorough analysis of cryptocurrency crime is beyond the scope of this essay, but crime statistics and information from the crypto industry should be taken with a grain of salt.
-Ultimately, probably few artists or institutions have any cause-effect relationship with crime in the crypto world, but I think it's important to understand the full landscape, and the high rate of crime and undeveloped security outside of the blockchain can make NFT, web3, and DAO projects a target of criminal activity.
+During the review process of this essay, two of the more crypto-optimistic reviewers suggested I remove this section, and one provided this report by an ex-CIA operative as justification.
+I identified this as having telltale indications of crypto marketing that attempts to downplay crime, and although the report obscured how it was funded, further research led to this Forbes article, which explains many of the problems with the report and reveals that it was in fact covertly commissioned and funded by crypto companies.
+Ultimately, probably few artists or institutions have a direct cause-effect relationship with crime in the crypto world, but I think it's important to fully understand what the art world is engaging with and legitimizing.
+It's also plausible that the art world's high profile involvement in crypto and NFTs will attract hackers and theft, and the recent Outland Discord fraud is arguably an example of that.